signalogic/SigSRF_SDK/mediaTest_readme.md

 In addition to this level of control, mediaMin also implements an average packet push rate algorithm, which can be applied when pktlib is operating in analytics mode.
 The average push rate algorithm enable is the 0x80000 flag in the mediaMin -dN command line argument, and analytics mode is the 0x40000 flag.

 Note that entering a session configuration file on the command line that contains a "ptime" value, along with no -rN entry, will use the session config ptime value instead (see [Static Session Configuration](#user-content-staticsessionconfig) above).

+<a name="MultipleRTPStreams"></a>
+## Multiple RTP Streams (RFC 8108)

+[pktlib](#user-content-pktlib) implements RFC8108, which although not yet ratified, is widely used to allow multiple RTP streams per session, based on SSRC value transitions. pktlib allows creation of new RTP streams on-the-fly (dynamically) and resumption of prior streams.
+When pktlib creates a new RTP stream, it also creates new media encoder and decoder instances, in order to maintain separate and contiguous content for each stream.
+This is particularly important for advanced codecs such as EVS, which depend heavily on prior audio history for RF channel EDAC, noise modeling, and audio classification (e.g. voice vs. music).

+<a name="DuplicatedRTPStreams"></a>
+## Duplicated RTP Streams (RFC 7198)

 <a name="EventLog"></a>
 # Event Log